isomerpages/csa-otcep/pages/terms-of-use.md

 ### Limitation

 In no event shall CSA or their suppliers be liable for any damages (including, without limitation, damages for loss of data or profit, or due to business interruption) arising out of the use or inability to use the materials on the OTCEP website, even if CSA or an authorised representative has been notified orally or in writing of the possibility of such damage.
-Because some jurisdictions do not allow limitations on implied warranties, or limitations of liability for consequential or incidental damages, these limitations may not apply to you.
+Because some jurisdictions do not allow limitations on implied warranties, or limitations of liability for consequential or incidental damages, these limitations may not apply to you. <br>
 CSA reserves all rights to deny or restrict access to this website to any particular person, or to block access from a particular Internet address to this website, at any time, without ascribing any reasons whatsoever.

 ### Accuracy of materials